Open Car Door Motorcycle Accidents in California

 If you are not able to assert your rights effectively or swiftly, you could find yourself being injured and having to pay for it.
 Your best bet to securing a positive outcome is to immediately contact a competent motorcycle injury lawyer.
 A qualified lawyer can help you understand your rights and will work tirelessly to ensure that the blame for the accident sits where it belongs.

-Our motorcycle accident attorneys at West Coast Trial Lawyers are ranked as one of the top personal injury law firms in Los Angeles.
+Our motorcycle accident attorneys at West Coast Trial Lawyers are ranked as one of the top personal injury law firms in California.
 With decades of experience representing injured bikers, we are known for fighting hard to get the best outcome for our clients.

 Since the legalization of lane-splitting, motorcycle accidents have slightly dipped.
 Despite this, open car door accidents continue to be one of the biggest dangers for motorcyclists.
 There are several causes for open car door motorcycle accidents.
 Although the majority of these causes stem from unintentional acts, in some cases, they may also be intentional.
 These causes include the following:

 In all of these instances, an open car door can lead to a collision and will in turn cause severe injuries to the biker.
 Common injuries that may include brain damage, spinal cord injuries, road rash, concussion, broken bones and trauma.
-Even if the biker is able to react quickly to the open car door, it can cause the motorcycle to veer off into oncoming traffic or into the path of a vehicle coming from behind.
+There are tips on how to crash a motorcycle safely, however even if the biker is able to react quickly to the open car door, it can cause the motorcycle to veer off into oncoming traffic or into the path of a vehicle coming from behind.
 This increases the possibilities of a fatal accident.